Green ormer

-The green ormer (Haliotis tuberculata) is a northeast Atlantic and Mediterranean species of sea snail, a coastal marine gastropod mollusc in the family Haliotidae, the abalones or ormer snails.
+The green ormer (Haliotis tuberculata) is a northeast Atlantic and Mediterranean species of sea snail, a coastal marine gastropod mollusc in the family Haliotidae, the abalone or ormer snails.

 The flesh of the green ormer is prized as a delicacy, and this has led to a decline in its population in some areas.

 Taxonomy

 Haliotis barbouri Foster, 1946 is a synonym for Haliotis varia.

 According to the World Register of Marine Species (WoRMS) the following subspecies are recognized: